Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Pataka Kai and initiatives for providing people with kai/fresh produce.
+Brainstorm on how different families and organisations managed their food waste.
+They discovered that different people used different ways.

 Has this kit prompted any new food related initiatives within your school?
-Not as of yet.
+Reduce our food waste in our weekly cooking, have a pig bucket for a local family.

 Helpful Report

-What are three words that describe the activities in this kit?
-Awesome, thought provoking
+What are three words that describe the activities in this kit? diverse, thought-provoking, hands-on

 How effective was the resource in fostering critical thinking about food waste issues?